 Show me the money…

 Withdrawing money from your bank account in your home country using an ATM or cash machine is the easiest method, assuming that you’ve notified your foreign bank of your trip/move to Croatia.
-ATMs (called “bankomat” in Croatian) and banks are prevalent and accept most major cards including Visa, Mastercard with PIN.
+ATMs (called bankomat in Croatian) and banks are prevalent and accept most major cards including Visa and Mastercard with PINs.
 American Express is even common here.

 To get the best exchange rate, do not accept the ATMs’ conversion rate.
 Instead, decline their conversion and let your bank do it.
 You will always get the best rate if you let your bank do the conversion.

 Sometimes, I’ve experienced cash machines that don’t recognize my foreign bank card.
 If this happens, do not fret.
 Just walk about 20 meters and you are sure to run into another bank’s ATM.
-You can also check out our post on Croatia’s biggest banks that includes lists of their ATM’s all across Croatia.
+You can also check out our post on Croatia’s biggest banks which includes lists of their ATMs all across Croatia.
 It is available here.

 In 2019, Croatian banks started charging withdrawal fees on cards not associated with their bank.
 This fee is usually between 12 and 26 kuna per transaction.
 You will be prompted to accept this fee before proceeding with the withdrawal.

 Hrvatska Pošta, the Croatian post office, will allow you to withdraw up to 6.000 kuna per day per card at their ATMs.
 For example, if you and your spouse each have a debit card for the same account, you could each withdraw 6.000 kuna totaling 12.000 kuna for one day (if your daily limit is not exceeded with your bank).